pytorch/csprng/README.md

 ### From Source

-CSPRNG is a Python C++/CUDA extension that depends on PyTorch.
+torchcsprng is a Python C++/CUDA extension that depends on PyTorch.
 In order to build CSPRNG from source it is required to have Python(>=3.6) with PyTorch(>=1.6.0) installed and C++ compiler(gcc/clang for Linux, XCode for macOS, Visual Studio for MS Windows).
-To build CSPRNG run the following:
+To build torchcsprng you can run the following:
 ```console
 python setup.py install
 ```
-By default, GPU support is built if CUDA is found and torch.cuda.is_available() is true.
-It's possible to force building GPU support by setting FORCE_CUDA=1 environment variable, which is useful when building a docker image.
+By default, GPU support is built if CUDA is found and torch.cuda.is_available() is True.
+Additionally, it is possible to force building GPU support by setting the FORCE_CUDA=1 environment variable, which is useful when building a docker image.

 ## Getting Started

-CSPRNG API is available in `torchcsprng` module:
+The torchcsprng API is available in `torchcsprng` module:
 ```python
 import torch
 import torchcsprng as csprng